harum/lontar/README.md

 │   ├── data           // global variable that will be used on page templates │   ├── layouts        // layout can have different html header, css, or js │   ├── pages          // main content page
+│   └── partials       // partials that used pages
-│   └── partials       // partials that used in layouts or pages ├── src             // assets
+│       ├── includes       // partials that used in layouts or pages │       └── layouts        // partials that used as layouts ├── src             // assets
 │   ├── images         // images
 │   ├── js             // JavaScript entries and modules